EthanTamasar/python-sense-hat-animation/README.md

-# Animate a ball moving on the screen
+# It's easy.
+Animate a ball moving on the screen

 ```python